monkeyscage/MONEY-TALKS-Standard-Smart-Contract-Asset/README.md

 Contracts are passive, but "qualities based" and can talk and also (being standard) "manipulate each others".

     In the third age (purely theoretical sci-fi) Smart Assets become active entities.
 Quantity based assets may become obsolete, and may be completeley replaced by "qualities based assets", and their ACTIVE ecosystem.
+(Pure speculation)

 ## Specification